 When we develop complex applications for companies, often there is the need to integrate third-party systems.
 These could be payment processors, SMS gateway, and another type of apps or online website.
 These providers can send data streams to our app that are called push events (webhooks).
 These events could be changes of state of a record on the third party system related to a record in our applications.
 An example of the implementation of these systems is on eCommerce payment processing providers like webhooks stripe.

-During development when we work in our local development machine it's difficult to interact with incoming requests from such services because our local machine usually the web server is not public access through internet.
-So one tempory solution to make local web server public and simplify this task is to use an online http tunnel services such gronk which is one of the ways to expose our virtual host on public internet.
+During development when we work in our local machine it's difficult to interact with incoming requests.
+This because our local dev computer machine usually runs a web server is not available in public through on the internet.
+So one temporary solution to make local webserver public and simplify this task is to use an online HTTP tunnel.
+Installing software like Gronk which is one easy way to expose our virtual host on the public internet.

 ./ngrok http -host-header eshop.localhost 80